How to instrument a charm for distributed tracing

 Dynamically autoinstrumenting other types

-to automatically decorate other types (so you don’t have to manually decorate them with @trace_type
+You can tell trace_charm to automatically decorate other types (so you don’t have to manually decorate them with @trace_type) by using the extra_types parameter:

-from charms.tempo_k8s.v1.charm_tracing import trace_charm
+from charms.tempo_coordinator_k8s.v0.charm_tracing import trace_charm

 from charms.prometheus_k8s.v0.prometheus_scrape import MetricsEndpointProvider